 This course is designed to assist students in interpreting and communicating mathematical/statistical information in a variety of ways.
-Topics covered include arithmetic reasoning, problem solving, mathematical modeling, mathematics of finance, probability, and statistics.
+Topics covered include arithmetic reasoning, mathematical modeling, mathematics of finance, similarity and scaling, probability, statistical reasoning, and use of numeric, symbolic, and graphical methods to solve problems.
 Students will develop an ability to think critically and logically and make decisions about real world issues.
 Prerequisites: MA102 or MA103, with C or better, or appropriate placement score less than three years old.